Homelessness: 20th century

+North Korea

+Due to economic crisis and famine in North Korea in the 1990s, many were forced to leave the country in search of employment elsewhere.
+Many of them became illegal immigrants, seeking asylum in China, South Korea or other nearby countries.
+Families that made it to China were often separated, in some cases children even fled North Korea on their own.
+These orphaned North Korean homeless children living in China are called the Kotjebi.

 2000s

-This picture changed in Scotland in 2001, as the Scottish Parliament came into place.
+In 2001, the Scottish Parliament came into place.
 It was agreed by all parties that a ten-year plan to eradicate homelessness by the end of 2012 would be implemented.
-The minister of housing met with the third sector and Local Authorities every six weeks, checking on progress, whilst consultations brought about legislative change, alongside work to prevent homelessness.
+The Minister for Housing, Iain Gray, met with the third sector and Local Authorities every six weeks, checking on progress, whilst consultations brought about legislative change, alongside work to prevent homelessness.
 There was a peak in applications around 2005, but from there onwards figures dropped year on year for the next eight years.
 However, with a focus on the broader numbers of people experiencing homelessness, many people with higher levels of need got caught in the system.
-Work from 2017 started to address this, with a framework currently in place to work towards a day where everyone in Scotland has a home suitable to meet their needs.
+Work from 2017 started to address this, with a framework put in place to work towards a day where everyone in Scotland has a home suitable to meet their needs.

 In 2002, research showed that children and families were the largest growing segment of the homeless population in the United States, and this has presented new challenges to agencies.

 In the U.S., the government asked many major cities to come up with a ten-year plan to end homelessness.
 One of the results of this was a "Housing First" solution.
 The Housing First program offers homeless people access to housing without having to undergo tests for sobriety and drug usage.
 The Housing First program seems to benefit homeless people in every aspect except for substance abuse, for which the program offers little accountability.

 An emerging consensus is that the Housing First program still gives clients a higher chance at retaining their housing once they get it.
 A few critical voices argue that it misuses resources and does more harm than good; they suggest that it encourages rent-seeking and that there is not yet enough evidence-based research on the effects of this program on the homeless population.
 Some formerly homeless people, who were finally able to obtain housing and other assets which helped to return to a normal lifestyle, have donated money and volunteer services to the organizations that provided aid to them during their homelessness.
 Alternatively, some social service entities that help homeless people now employ formerly homeless individuals to assist in the care process.